Back to Alaska

 Who It Names or Affects

-• Charter schools and local school districts
+• Charter schools within those districts

 Terms To Know

-qualified health care professional
+Qualified health care professional

 Limits and Unknowns